jpgianfaldoni/MLBugDetection/README.md

 # MLBugDetection

-# Python library for machine learning explainability and unexpectated behaviors detection
+#Machine learning explainability and unexpectated behaviors detection

+## Overview

+Most machine learning explainability packages requires both trained models and the training data to create Explainer objects that explain the model's behavior.
+This package allows ceteris paribus analysis of features using only the trained model and one or more input samples.

 Instalation: